AnOtterGithubUser/anottergithubuser.github.io/_peeks/2025-03-11-llm-inference-engines-servers.md

 I have to admit, this concept was a bit foreign to me.
 I thought you would use a framework such as PyTorch or TensorFlow to load a model's weights and architecture and then perform the matrices multiplications.
 Like a boosted numpy on GPU, right?
 Well, not quite.
-This is close to what we did back in early 2023 with our slow PyTorch container on Sagemaker, and as I said, it did not work very well.
+This is close to what we did back in early 2023 with our slow PyTorch container on SageMaker, and as I said, it did not work very well.

 PyTorch and TensorFlow are indeed able to load the weights of a model, its architecture and then perform matrix multiplication during a forward pass to provide an output.
 However, they are general-purpose tensor computing frameworks and are not optimized for LLMs.